Protect yourself: Flu, pneumonia, and RSV vaccine information

 How can I find an in-network vaccine provider?

-- Login to access MyCare Finder, click Doctors by specialty and type vaccine.
+- Log in to access MyCare Finder, click Doctors by specialty and type vaccine.

 - A list of in-network provider results displays.